risinglightdb/risinglight/README.md

 If you have any question or want to discuss, join our WeChat group, Slack channel, or start a discussion on [GitHub Discussions](https://github.com/risinglightdb/risinglight/discussions).

 If you want to contribute code, see [CONTRIBUTING](CONTRIBUTING.md) for more information.
 Generally, you will need to pass necessary checks for your changes and sign DCO before submitting PRs.
+We have plenty of [good first issues](https://github.com/risinglightdb/risinglight/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22).
+Feel free to ask questions either on GitHub or in our chat groups if you meet any difficulty.

 Welcome to the RisingLight community!